 The independent auditor to the company; Mr William Moyes has not provided non-audit services to the company during or after the end of the financial year.

 Remuneration of Directors and Management

-Information on the remuneration of directors and other key management personnel is contained in the Remuneration Report which forms part of this Directors Report and is set out on the following pages.
+Information on the remuneration of directors and other key management personnel is contained in the Remuneration Report which forms part of this Directors Report (see in the following pages).